chitratsr/AzureDataLake-1/Labs/Lab - Publishing Datasets in Data Catalog.md

 1)	Go to the Azure Data Catalog portal: www.azuredatacatalog.com

 2)	After signing in, you should be able to see the below page:

+3)	Search the Data Catalog.
+Select Azure Data Lake Store in the filter ‘Source Type’